jessecambon/jessecambon.github.io/_posts/2019-12-8-practical-tidy-evaluation.md

 ---
 layout: post
 title:  "Practical Tidy Evaluation"
-date:   2019-12-7
+date:   2019-12-8
+author: Jesse Cambon
-tags: test
+tags: [r, tidyverse, data-science]
 output:
   md_document:
     variant: gfm
     preserve_yaml: TRUE
 ---

-[Tidy evaluation](https://tidyeval.tidyverse.org/) is a framework for controlling how expressions and variables in your code are evaluated by [tidyverse](https://www.tidyverse.org/) functions.
+Tidy evaluation is a framework for controlling how expressions and variables in your code are evaluated by [tidyverse](https://www.tidyverse.org/) functions.
 This framework, housed in the [rlang package](https://rlang.r-lib.org), is a powerful tool for writing more efficient and elegant code.
 In particular, you’ll